-• If you need to book a meal on an ad hoc basis the office must be informed by 9.15am.
-Please send £2.20 into school with your child on the day.
+• If you need to book a meal on an ad hoc basis the office must be informed by 9.15 am and the payment of £2.50 to be made on ParentPay.

 Please see Mrs Reeves if you think you may be entitled to free school dinners for your child and she will advise you further as school will receive additional money if they are on free school meals.
 This will provide additional benefits for your child; e.g. one free after school club per week and some funding towards a school trip in addition to providing your child with additional support in class.
 Please be aware that there is a difference between the universal free school meals that all infants are entitled to and 'Free School Meals.'
 Even if your child is in the infants and receives universal free school meals, you must apply separately for the free school meals to receive the additional funding.